Updated March 13, 2023

 Step 6: Follow the instructions in the installation wizard.

 Continue following instructions from time to time.
 The installation process may take several minutes to finish.
 You must enter the required information at every step whenever it prompts.
 In case both Debian and windows are desired, or any two OS is needed, then the option to partition your hard drive should be selected, which comes almost at the end of the installation process.

 This way, a user can follow one of the above methods, whichever is easy and convenient for him/ her to install the Debian system on their computer.

-This has been a guide on how to Install Debian.
-Here we have discussed the two different methods to Install Debian – 1) Install through CDDVD 2) Install through Flash drive.
+This has been a guide to how to Install Debian.
+Here we have discussed the two different methods to Install Debian first Install through CDDVD second Install through Flash drive.
 You may also look at the following articles to learn more –